LCC-Robotics/LCC-Robotics-Avia-2023/CONTRIBUTING.md

 #### \<body\> text
 If the commit is not a minor change, a body text that explains the changes in further detail is encouraged.

-- Like in \<subject\> use imperative, present tense “change”, not “changed” or “changes”.
+- Like in \<subject\>, use imperative present tense “change”, not “changed” or “changes”.
 - Include motivation for the change and contrasts with previous behavior.